The Jolly Boys' Outing

 "The Jolly Boys' Outing" is the eighth Christmas special episode of the BBC sitcom Only Fools and Horses, first screened on 25 December 1989.
-Despite being aired as a Christmas special, it is set on an August bank holiday weekend, and sees Del and the gang go on a road trip to Margate.
+Despite being aired as a Christmas special, it is set on a summer bank holiday weekend and sees Del and the gang go on a day trip to Margate.

 Synopsis

-Rodney is now working for Alan Parry, Cassandra's father, at his printing firm Parry Print Ltd, while Uncle Albert has been promoted to "Executive Lookout" (i.e., watching out for the police) for Trotters Independent Traders.
-The so-called traditional Jolly Boys' Outing, whereby all the regulars at the Nag's Head pub go on an annual coach trip ("beano") to the seaside resort of Margate in Kent is also approaching.
+Rodney is now working for Alan Parry, Cassandra's father, at his printing firm, Parry Print Ltd, while Uncle Albert has been promoted to "Executive Lookout" (i.e., watching out for the police) for Trotters Independent Traders.
+The so-called traditional "Jolly Boys' Outing", whereby all the regulars at the Nag's Head pub go on an annual coach trip ("beano") to the seaside resort of Margate in Kent, is also approaching.

 The following evening, at Rodney and Cassandra's flat, the Trotters enjoy a sophisticated dinner with Cassandra's parents as well as her boss, Stephen, and his wife, Joanne.
 Rodney is unable to hide his contempt of Stephen due to what he sees as his yuppie arrogance, while Del Boy mistakenly thinks, to Stephen's chagrin, that he and Stephen are kindred spirits.
 Del invites Stephen to join the outing due to Joanne's absence visiting her parents for the weekend, but he politely declines.
 The night ends with a game of Trivial Pursuit, in which Del suggests that a female swan is called a bic (after Rodney tried to give him a clue by discreetly showing him a pen).

 The trip to Margate is chaotic: the coach driver, Harry, seemingly gets drunk halfway through the journey, and Rodney gets arrested for accidentally kicking a football at a policeman.
 Just as the Jolly Boys are preparing to leave Margate and head home, their coach, equipped with a faulty Albanian radio from a batch recently sold by Del, explodes when the radio ignites the fuel line (the fumes of which had actually caused Harry's incoherence).
-As there is a train strike and a restricted bank holiday bus service, the Jolly Boys are forced to spend the night in Margate.
+As there is a train strike and a reduced bank holiday bus service, the Jolly Boys are forced to spend the night in Margate.
 Aware of the limited number of vacant hotel rooms, the Jolly Boys split up into groups and hunt in different directions.